-The bill CS for SB 7002 First Engrossed amends various sections of Florida Statutes concerning water management districts, introducing new definitions and requirements to enhance oversight and accountability.
-It defines "expenditure" and mandates the Commission on Ethics to investigate lobbyists or principals making prohibited expenditures, with a report to the Governor.
-The bill removes the need for legislative approval to establish subdistricts or basins and sets new quorum requirements for governing boards, requiring a majority of members to be present for official business.
-Additionally, it authorizes the South Florida Water Management District to acquire land for a reservoir project north of Lake Okeechobee and requires detailed annual reports on the Everglades restoration plan, including performance indicators and estimated costs.
+The bill CS for SB 7002 First Engrossed amends various sections of Florida Statutes concerning water management districts, focusing on governance, financial accountability, and project implementation.
+It introduces a definition for "expenditure" and requires the Commission on Ethics to investigate lobbyists or principals making prohibited expenditures, with a report to the Governor.
+The bill removes the need for legislative approval to establish subdistricts or basins and sets new quorum requirements for governing boards, necessitating a majority vote for actions.
+It also authorizes the South Florida Water Management District to acquire land for a reservoir project north of Lake Okeechobee, emphasizing public purpose.
+Additionally, the bill mandates detailed reporting on the Everglades restoration plan, restricts state fund usage, and allows water management districts to levy ad valorem taxes for specific projects, contingent on voter approval.

 S 7002 c1: 373.0693, 373.079, 373.470, 373.503, 373.6075, 380.095